 Click connect to access the remote computer who is running the VNC server.

-In the VNC authentication window, enter the password of the remote VNC server and click Log On.
+In the VNC authentication window, enter the password of the remote VNC server, then click Log On.